rouzinho/gummi_base_template/README.md

 ## New in this version (v1.0.0):

 - First stable and tested version with the dovetail design.
 Tested with planning via moveit integration.
+- Decided to use branches instead of new repositories to keep all the different base definitions.

 ##